-More is better: Why review quantity matters
+More is better: Why review quantity matters for social proof

 It’s a well established fact that the presence of reviews on an eCommerce site plays a powerful part in turning visitors into customers.